desuvarun/thermoflask/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review the logs using `docker-compose logs`
+2. Review logs (`docker-compose logs` or the terminal where you ran `uvicorn`)
 3. Open an issue on the repository

 ---

-**Note**: The first run may take several minutes as it downloads the ML models from Hugging Face.
-Subsequent runs will be faster as the models are cached.
+**Note**: The first run may take several minutes as it downloads the TinyLlama model from Hugging Face.
+Subsequent runs will be faster as the model is cached.